Modelur/docs/docs/reference/menu.md

 **Default Building Shape**

 When nothing is selected in your model, Modelur can create a Building or Complex Building at model's origin.
 Here you can set what shape should such default building be (Square, Circle or L-Shape).
-You can also select empty value and Modelur will not create new (Complex) Building if there are no proper objects (eg. Face) in the selection.
+If you selecte empty value in the dropdown, Modelur will not create new (Complex) Building if there are no proper objects (eg. Face or closed Edge loop) in the selection.

 **Buildings From Edges**